SDFIdk/retsgeografi/README.md

-# Retsgeografi Map Viewer
+# Map Viewer Plugin

-A simple map viewer designed for "retsgeografi," allowing users to visualize vector tile data from GML files with associated XML metadata.
-Built using OpenLayers, Lit, Vite, and Web Components to provide a modern, responsive, and lightweight application.
+A customizable map viewer component that supports GML, XML and SLD files.
+Built using Lit, Openlayers and Web Components

 ## Features